 Let's take a look at each of the three editing types in more detail.

 Developmental editing is the first step in the editorial process.
-The goal of developmental editing is to address a book’s wider issues focussing on plot, flow, and structure.
+The goal of editing is to address a book's wider issues focussing on plot, flow, and structure.
 This process is sometimes called structural editing, substantive editing or content editing, it's all the same thing.

 A developmental editor will look at a manuscript and provide both line-level tracked changes and a detailed report outlining the issues that they have found in a book.
 They will focus on a wider range of potential issues ranging from plot development, all the way up to fact-checking.

-At BubbleCow, we approach developmental editing through the use of questions:
+At BubbleCow, we approach editing through the use of questions:

 - Does the structure of the book make sense?